Yangians, quantum loop algebras and abelian difference equations

 which is a rational function of $u$ since its poles are contained in a strip $|\Re u|< a$ by (a), and it tends to 1 as $u\to\infty$ by (b).
 By uniqueness, the canonical fundamental solutions of the difference equation defined by $A(u)$ are $\phi^\pm$, so that its connection matrix is $S$ by (c).

 The above factorization, and therefore the inverse problem do not always admit a solution.
 We refer the reader to \cite{krichever} for several interesting cases when a solution can be obtained.
 In \ref {ss:start factorisation}--\ref{ss:end factorisation}, we shall restrict our attention to the abelian case, that is assume that $[S(z), S(w)] =0$.
-In this case a solution always exists, and can be written explicitly in terms of Gamma functions.\comment{quote Birkhoff for inverse problem also.}
+In this case a solution always exists, and can be written explicitly in terms of Gamma function.